AlexHedley/blog/src/input/posts/differing-table-view-heights.md

 ---
 title: Differing Table View Heights
+# lead:
 tags:
   - iOS
   - height
   - tableview
 author: AlexHedley
 # description:
 published: 2015-05-03
+# image:
+# imageattribution:
 ---

 So I'm creating an app which I wanted different themes for the Table View.
 I've created two Prototype Cells and given them different CellIdentifiers.
 This is then stored in a plist of DefaultPreferences.